-When development tools are integrated with Jira Software, you simply add an issue key string to automatically link information.
-Below is a handy table of how to link your code changes:
+When development tools are integrated with Jira Software, you simply add the Jira issue key in your development tool to link information.
+Below is a handy table of how to link Jira issues from your development tool:

-Branches are linked if the issue key is included in the brach name.
+Branches are linked if the issue key is included in the branch name.

 Commits are linked if the issue key is included in the commit message.